de

 Oil pan.

-Is a story for itself in a wet and this very close to ground
+Is a story for itself in a wet design and this very low

 properly.
 Of course, I could have used a dry system, as